 - Include Variations – This significant feature is used to include all the variations that a variable product can have.
 When a T-shirt has three different sizes – 1) Large, 2) Regular, & 3) Small; it indicates that the parent product has three variations.
 Having three sizes also means the product will have three different prices depending on the size.
 There are 6 options when you click on the drop-down menu.

 - Variable Products (Parent): Variable Product breeds all three variations in our case, which is the T-shirt.
 When you select it, the product feed will only add the parent product of the variations.
 By selecting it, you will have two other options opened down the line – Variable Product Price and Variable Product Quantity.
 As a Variable product itself depends on Variations Price and Quantity, you need to set Product Variations Price and Quantity for the Variable product.

 - All Variations: Excludes the parent product and includes all the variations.

 - Default variation: When one of the variations is set as default into product setting, it will only show that particular variation in the feed.

 - First Variation: Add the variation that is listed first in the variation list.

 - Last Variation: Add the variation that is listed last in the variation list.

 - Variables + Variations: This is the most typical example of this type as it will include the parent product and its all associated variations.
 If there are 3 variations, together with the parent product, there will be 4 products added in the feed for this instance.

-- Variable Product Quality – Likewise, choose either the first variation quantity or the maximum or the minimum or the sum of variation quantity.
+- Variable Product Quality – Likewise, choose either the first variation quantity or the maximum or the minimum, or the sum of variation quantities.

 - Language – Creating your multi-language product feed is no longer a hassle since our CTX Pro Feed supports many distinctive multilingual plugins like WPML, Polylang, & TranslatePress.
 Once these plugins are installed and configured, you can choose any of your preferred languages to create the product listings.